Letter from the Training Director

 "It made me self-reflect more and focus on process/emotion."

-Fundamentally, clinical interventions are centered in relationships.
-By integrating the personhood of the therapist with his or her interventions, we help trainees explore how self-reflection and self-awareness make them better practitioners.
-We embrace a relational-cultural model, work to minimize hierarchy and power and consider that the best outcome is the one where all parties grow from the experience.
+Fundamentally, we believe that clinical interventions are centered in relationships.
+By integrating the self of the therapist with our interventions, we help trainees learn how self-reflection and self-awareness make them better practitioners.
+To facilitate that self-involving work for interns, we embrace a relational model, attend to diversity in the supervisory dyad, and work to minimize the impact of hierarchy and power.

 Another exciting aspect of our training is the emphasis on developing supervisory skills.
-During this internship, trainees participate in the co-supervision of practicum students, alongside an experienced psychologist supervisor.
+During this internship, trainees participate in supervision of practicum students, splitting supervision with an experienced psychologist supervisor who then provides supervision of the interns supervision.
 Our students learn to apply supervisory interventions within a relational framework, while assisting a practicum student to consider these same relational aspects with their clients.

 "I really enjoyed the experience.
 I felt supported as I developed supervisory skills.
 I consider co-supervision to be a powerful learning experience for trainees!"

 Additional highlights can be found in our training materials.
-These include a diversity project, an outreach project, group therapy co-facilitation, addictions work, working with spirituality and faith in counseling, mindfulness training, and much more.
+These include a Diversity Outreach Project, group therapy co-facilitation, trauma work and dedicated supervision, working with spirituality and faith in counseling, and much more.

 "The training program exceeded my expectations."